RentoSaijo/nhlscraper/README.md

 I am submitting it to CRAN soon.

 ## Example
-This is a basic example that shows you how to use some of the functions.
+Below are basic examples that show you how to use some of the functions.

 ### League Data
 ```